 Chief Executives (CEO) leading a company forward in today’s corporate landscape requires constant multitasking, delegating, and strategizing.
 Between email, meetings, and conference calls, there’s rarely, if ever, a moment of downtime during office hours for people in CEO positions.
 When the business day ends and the email alerts slow down a bit, however, the best leaders are still assessing, evaluating, and yes, worrying.

-At Moorlands Human Capital, we have been connecting our clients with top talent executive level talent since 2011.
+At Hoffmann Reed, we have been connecting our clients with top talent executive level talent since 2011.
 During that time, we’ve learned the concerns that keep CEOs up at night are not that different across industries.
 In fact, regardless of whether you head a multi-million-dollar retailer or a charity organization, there’s a good chance the following six topics have interrupted your sleep.

 Finding and hiring the right talent at all levels is important.
 Perhaps more essential than having the right people, however, is having them in the right roles.
 The right person in the wrong job is a drain on company resources and can have a negative impact on employee satisfaction.